Shauryaditya/Aaccent/src/content/services/highschool.md

 name: "Coaching for all boards" features : {

-   subjects :  "Physics,Math, Computer",
+   subjects :  "Physics,Chemistry,Biology,Maths, Computer",

 }
-classes: "IX,X,XI,XII"
+classes: "For Classes IV to X"
 publishDate: "2022-11-08 15:39"
 ---